-I’m repeatedly asked to comment on diet for children with autism and here I have chosen to concentrate on tested dietary interventions that focus on methylation and metal detox since in the vast majority of cases of autism I see, children have high metal toxicity & genetic mutations that make elimination of metals difficult and assimilation of nutrients challenging.
-You’ll see some wonderful results can come from dietary interventions.
+I’m often asked to comment on diet for children with autism and here I have chosen to concentrate on dietary interventions that focus on methylation and metal detox since in the vast majority of cases of autism I see, children have high metal toxicity & genetic mutations that make elimination of metals difficult and assimilation of nutrients challenging.
+Here, they are reporting some wonderful results from dietary interventions.

 Autism Diet Interventions